-Nis, Serbia – 14 August, 2011 – Three years ago, PRODIREKT and its language network Verbalisti partnered with the largest jazz festival in Southeast Europe – Nisville.
-This year, the cooperation has been extended to musical education.
+In 2008, the Verbalists Language Network partnered with one of the largest jazz festivals in Europe – Nisville.
+Three years later that cooperation has been extended to musical education.
 The Nisville Jazz Festival features workshops every year, aiming at educating young people through music.

 August 2011, Nisville Jazz Festival

 Stanley Jordan (July 31, 1959) is an American jazz/jazz fusion guitarist and pianist, best known for his development of the tapping technique for the guitar.

 He was born in Chicago, Illinois, and he received a BA in digital music composition from Princeton University in 1981, studying under computer-music composers Paul Lansky and Milton Babbitt.

 Stanley Jordan began his music career at age six, studying piano, then shifted his focus to guitar at age eleven.
 He later began playing in rock and soul bands.
 In 1976, Jordan won an award at the Reno, Nevada, Jazz Festival.
 While earning a degree from Princeton in 1981, he played with Benny Carter and Dizzy Gillespie.

 Jordan has performed at many jazz festivals, including: Kool Jazz Festival (1984), Concord Jazz Festival (1985), and the Montreux International Jazz Festival (1985).
 During the 1980s, he played with Quincy Jones, Michal Urbaniak, and Richie Cole.